addeective/mv3keepAlive/README.md

 # MV3 keep alive extension

-This extension will keep your extension alive and avoid the burden to evolve your service worker to state persistent.
+This extension will keep your extension alive (yours!) and avoid the burden to evolve your service worker to state persistent.

 # configuring your extension